 androidMain.dependencies {

-}For platform-specific artifacts, see Maven Central.
+}For the full list of platform-specific artifacts, see Maven Central.

 For quick logging without any setup, use the Log API.
 No configuration required - it uses